-Many pupils with additional needs do not require exam access arrangements.
-Access arrangements have to be applied for and approved by the JCQ (Joint Council for Qualifications).
-For an application to be made, the school needs to have evidence of the pupil's needs over time, ongoing support and evidence that they have used the access arrangements.
-Ultimately, the School decides whether an application for access arrangements should be made considering the evidence.
-An up-to-date assessment is required from a specialist assessor known to the School or from the SEND Coordinator.
-External assessments must be discussed with Mrs Sullivan, the SEND Coordinator.
+Access arrangements are 'reasonable adjustments' for pupils who have a disability, long term medical condition or special educational need that significantly affects their performance in exams.
+Access arrangements have to be applied for and approved in advance of the exams by the JCQ (Joint Council for Qualifications) or Cambridge Assessment International Education (CAIE) for certain subjects.
+The school is required to have evidence of the pupil's needs over time, ongoing support and evidence that they have used the access arrangements both in the classroom, and in tests and exams.
+Ultimately, the school decides whether an application for access arrangements should be made considering the evidence.
+We are not allowed to accept independently arranged assessments, so parents should seek advice from the Learning Support Department if they are considering any type of educational or psychological assessment.